fsamadi1/ISQA-8600/DataCleaning.md

 Age: This column contains the clients age at the time of service.
-There is one missing value in this column.
-Therefore, this column contains 8744 values.
+There is no missing value in this column.
+Therefore, this column contains 8745 values.

 ```
  table(newdata$age)